Sub-Harmonic Control of a Fluxonium Qubit via a Purcell-Protected Flux Line: Benchmarking Single-Qubit Gates

 Using the measured $T_1$ and $T_2^*$ times shown in Table \ref{coherence_table}, we compare the obtained gate fidelities to the coherence limit \cite{dingHighFidelityFrequencyFlexibleTwoQubit2023, pedersenFidelityQuantumOperations2007}

-which results in coherence limits of $\mathcal F_{\mathrm{UF}}^{\mathrm{coh}}=$ 99.87(2)\,\% and $\mathcal F_{\mathrm{LP}}^{\mathrm{coh}}=$ 99.965(4)\,\% for the unfiltered and filtered flux line configuration, respectively, showing that both on-resonance gates are close to the coherence limit of the device.
+which results in coherence limits of $\mathcal F_{\mathrm{UF}}^{\mathrm{coh}}=$ 99.87(2)\,\% and $\mathcal F_{\mathrm{LP}}^{\mathrm{coh}}=$ 99.965(4)\,\% for the unfiltered and LP-filtered flux line configuration, respectively, showing that both on-resonance gates are close to the coherence limit of the device.
 While the sub-harmonic gate shows a significantly improved fidelity compared to the unfiltered configuration, it does not reach the coherence limit.
-We speculate that the residual infidelity is explained by a decreased coherence under flux driving due to the formation of a dynamical sweet spot~\cite{mundadaFloquetEngineeredEnhancementCoherence2020}.
-Additionally, we observe a signal echo 10\,ns after the pulse reducing the fidelity of consecutive gates.
+Numerical simulations of the sub-harmonic gate show an infidelity due to leakage into non-computational states smaller than $10^{-5}$ (see Appendix~\ref{appendix:simulation}), suggesting that the observed infidelity is currently not limited by this effect.
+Instead, we identify three potential sources of infidelity arising from strong flux modulation, signal line distortions of the pulse and the dynamic frequency shift during the gate.
+First, strong low-frequency flux modulations have been demonstrated in theory~\cite{huangEngineeringDynamicalSweet2021} and experiment~\cite{mundadaFloquetEngineeredEnhancementCoherence2020} to affect qubit coherence by creating Floquet quasienergy eigenstates, where the contribution of noise is averaged out over one modulation period.
+As strong modulations enhance coherence only within a narrow range of drive amplitudes and frequencies, we consider it likely that the strong pulsed drive applied in our experiment leads to a reduction in qubit coherence not benefiting from the noise cancellation effect, thus negatively impacting gate performance.
+Second, signal line distortion are a common problem detected in experiments~\cite{rolTimedomainCharacterizationCorrection2020}.
+In our experimental setup, we observe a signal echo 10\,ns after the pulse reducing the fidelity of consecutive gates.
 To reduce this effect, we include a 24\,ns and 32\,ns delay subsequent to the $\pi$- and $\pi/2$-pulses within the 64\,ns gate duration.
+To address this source of infidelity more directly, one can pre-distort the input pulse shape to account for the transfer-function of the flux line after characterizing the step-response with a cryoscope experiment~\cite{rolTimedomainCharacterizationCorrection2020}.
+Third, the gate fidelity could potentially be improved by accounting for the dynamic frequency shift during the gate operation.
+During the rise time of the flat-top Gaussian pulse, the qubit frequency shifts gradually, causing the drive frequency $\omega_\mathrm d$ to become resonant with the sub-harmonic transition only after the rise is complete.
+By tracking this frequency shift, the drive could remain on resonance throughout the entire gate duration, thereby improving both gate speed and fidelity.

 We assess the stability of the different gate implementations by the variance of the gate fidelity shown in Fig.~\ref{fig:fig4}\,(b), where the average gate fidelity is obtained from 30 random Clifford sequences for 24 hours with a cadence of 30 minutes.
 Using the variance of the MW-gate as a reference, we calculate the relative variance of the other gates to be $\sigma^2_\mathrm{SH}/\sigma^2_\mathrm{MW}=2.3$ for the sub-harmonic gate and $\sigma^2_\mathrm{UF}/\sigma^2_\mathrm{MW}=19.9$, showing that the sub-harmonic gate exhibits almost equal stability compared to the on-resonance MW-gate and close to one order of magnitude improvement to the resonant flux line implementation without filter, which is more sensitive to temperature fluctuations due to the $T_1\propto1/(2n_\mathrm{th}+1)$ dependence~\cite{blaisCircuitQuantumElectrodynamics2021}.